Waheed Alli, Baron Alli

-Waheed Alli, Baron Alli (born 16 November 1964) is a British media entrepreneur and politician.
+Waheed Alli, Baron Alli of Norbury (born 16 November 1964) is a British media entrepreneur and politician.
 He has held executive positions at several television production companies including the Endemol Shine Group, Carlton Television Productions (now ITV Studios), Planet 24, and Chorion.
 Alli served as the Chief Executive of Silvergate Media until 2022, Chairman of Koovs Plc and a director at Olga Productions.
 He is a member of the House of Lords in the United Kingdom, sitting as a life peer for the Labour Party, and is described as one of only a few openly gay Muslim politicians in the world.

 Early life

-Alli’s mother, a nurse, is an Indo-Trinidadian from Trinidad and Tobago, and his estranged father, a mechanic, is an Indo-Guyanese from Guyana.
+Alli's mother, a nurse, is an Indo-Trinidadian from Trinidad and Tobago, and his estranged father, a mechanic, is an Indo-Guyanese from Guyana.
 His mother was Hindu and his father Muslim; he has two brothers, one Hindu and the other Muslim.

 Alli attended Stanley Technical College in South Norwood and left school at 16 with nine O-levels.